ThinkMarkets vs Alpari Comparison

 Is Alpari a good broker?

-Tier-1 regulators go above and beyond by requiring additional capital requirements, checking in on brokers more frequently, and putting brokers through a tougher screening process.
-ThinkMarkets is Australia (ASIC Authorised), Japan (SFC Authorised) and United Kingdom (U.K.) (FCA Authorised), while Alpari is none..
-Neither have Canada (SRO Authorised), Hong Kong (SFC Authorised), CBI Authorised (Ireland), Singapore (MAS Authorised), New Zealand (FMA Authorised), Switzerland (FINMA Authorised) and USA (CFTC Authorized)
+Tier-1 is reserved for the strictest, most stringent regulatory jurisdictions in the world.
+Tier-1 regulators impose additional capital requirements and require a tougher initial screening process.
+ThinkMarkets holds regulatory licenses in the following Tier-1 jurisdictions: Australia (ASIC Authorised), Japan (SFC Authorised), New Zealand (FMA Authorised) and United Kingdom (U.K.) (FCA Authorised).
+Alpari, on the other hand, is licensed in these Tier-1 regulatory jurisdictions: none.
+Neither have Canada (CIRO Authorised), Hong Kong (SFC Authorised), CBI Authorised (Ireland), Singapore (MAS Authorised), Switzerland (FINMA Authorised) and USA (CFTC Authorized)

 Tier-2 and tier-3 licenses are still important in evaluating the overall trustworthiness of forex brokers.
 As far as tier-2 licenses go, ThinkMarkets is Cyprus (CySEC Authorised) and South Africa (FSCA Authorised), while Alpari is none..
 Neither have China (CBRC Authorised), India (SEBI Authorised), Israel (ISA Authorised), Russia (CBR Authorised), Thailand (SEC Authorised) and UAE (DFSA/Central Bank Authorised).
-When comparing tier-3 licenses ThinkMarkets is none, while Alpari is Mauritius (FSC Authorised)..
-Neither have Bahamas (SCB Authorised), Belize (FSC Authorised), Bermuda (BMA Authorised), British Virgin Islands (FSC Authorised), Cayman Islands (CIMA Authorised) and Vanuatu (VFSC Authorised).
+When comparing tier-3 licenses ThinkMarkets is Cayman Islands (CIMA Authorised) and Mauritius (FSC Authorised), while Alpari is Mauritius (FSC Authorised)..
+Neither have Bahamas (SCB Authorised), Belize (FSC Authorised), Bermuda (BMA Authorised), British Virgin Islands (FSC Authorised) and Vanuatu (VFSC Authorised).

 Which broker offers more trading platforms?